-- Row D Displays the number of zones that have been assigned a chime code.
-As long as this field is greater than 0, NAC #1 will be dedicated to chime code production. - Note: Pressing the F4 key from this screen will allow you to clear all chime codes to 0-0-0-0.
+Row D - Displays the number of zones that have been assigned a chime code.
+As long as this field is greater than 0, NAC #1 will be dedicated to chime code production.

+()Note: Pressing the F4 key from this screen will allow you to clear all chime codes to 0-0-0.
 Factory initialization will also clear all chime codes.

 Chime codes are produced on NAC #1 only.
-If a chime code is assigned to any zone, the configuration screen for NAC #1 will show 'CHIME CODE' as the default protocol assignment on Row C, as shown below.
-Neither Drill nor Walktest is allowed for NAC #1 when chimes codes are assigned.
+If a chime code is assigned to any zone, the configuration screen for NAC #1 (see section 4.2.2.1) will show 'CHIME CODE' as the default protocol assignment on Row C. Neither Drill nor Walktest is allowed for NAC #1 when chimes codes are assigned.